mnsy1/UiPath_ACMESystem1/README.md

 2. Navigate and Extract: After logging in, navigate to the Work Items page and extract the available work items.
 3. Iterate through Work Items: For each work item:
    - Navigate to the work item detail page.
-   - Extract details such as item ID, description, and type.
+   - Extract details such as Client ID, Account Number, and Account Amount.
    - Navigate to the update page and update the status and comment fields.
 4. Logout: Once all work items are processed, log out from the ACME System1 website.

 ## Customization
 - Browser Type: The library is set to use Chrome by default.
-You can modify the browser type in the Open Browser activity if required.
-- Selector Updates: Depending on any UI changes to the ACME System1 website, you may need to adjust the selectors for navigating or extracting work item details.
+- Selector Updates: Depending on any UI changes to the ACME System1 website, the Library will adjust the selectors for navigating or extracting work item details.

 ## Error Handling
 - Proper exception handling is built into the activities to ensure that the process continues even if a particular work item cannot be processed.